Lala Kent And Erika Girardi Have More In Common Than You Think

 — Give Them Lala (@lala_kent) March 14, 2017

-According to the BravoTV.com blog, Lala explained her Twitter handle, Give Them Lala, and how you can use her philosophy in your own life.
+According to the BravoTV blog, Lala explained her Twitter handle, Give Them Lala, and how you can use her philosophy in your own life.

 “Don’t care.
 Take accountability when you’re wrong.
 If you mess up, who cares?
 You didn’t kill anyone,” she told a fan.
 “Just be who you are.
 Whatever you feel good about doing, just do that.
 Don’t worry about what anybody else is thinking… Give them whoever.
 Give them Lisa Vanderpump.
 I love it.”